EndPointCorp/end-point-blog/2009/10/07/new-end-point-site-rails-jquery-flot.html.md

 ### Dynamic Rails Partial Generation

-One component of the old site that was generated dynamically sans-CMS was Blogger article integration into the site.
-A cron job ran daily to import new Blogger article title, link, and content snippets into the Postgres database.
-We opted for removing dependency on a database with the new site, so we investigated creative ways to include the dynamic Blogger content.
-We developed a rake task that is run via cron job to dynamically generate partial Rails views containing Blogger content.
-Below is an example and explanation of how the Blogger RSS feed is retrieved and a partial is generated:
+One component of the old site that was generated dynamically sans-CMS was blog article integration into the site.
+A cron job ran daily to import new blog article title, link, and content snippets into the Postgres database.
+We opted for removing dependency on a database with the new site, so we investigated creative ways to include the dynamic blog content.
+We developed a rake task that is run via cron job to dynamically generate partial Rails views containing blog content.
+Below is an example and explanation of how the blog RSS feed is retrieved and a partial is generated:

 Open URI and REXML are used to retrieve and parse the XML feed.